gwilliams-lab/annotationpipeline/README.md

 To Note:
 - this code is modeled and referenced from Whisper (for transcript) + Charsiu (for alignment) functions.
+- Current Whisper model used in code --> 'base'.
+For more accurate annotation -- change to 'large'
 - Jupyter Notebook in progress...
 - Code works best for file lengths under around 20 minutes.